-We will show examples in which multiple technological pathways are able to achieve a given global mitigation target according to the output of an IAM, but where the application of additional sustainability criteria tends to call into question the feasibility of these mitigation pathways.
+Our analysis raises doubts that the role of energy in development processes is adequately considered in IAMs.
+We show examples in which multiple technological pathways are able to achieve a given global mitigation target according to the output of an IAM, but where the application of additional sustainability criteria, i.e. energy access tends to call into question the feasibility of these mitigation pathways.
 These results may serve as a starting point for a discussion about the appeal of some of these pathways, in particular to developing countries.
 Therefore, we conclude with a discussion of our results with respect to their implications for future modeling exercises as well as climate policy, arguing that additional goals for sustainable development, such as access to energy, are closely related to economic development and hence must be included in the analysis of energy system transformation pathways.